milangupta4/milangupta4.github.io/_posts/2024-12-05-crms-paradigms-data-model-workflows.md

 Salesforce does revenues of $40 billion annually.

-Inspite of (or perhaps because of) adoption across S&P500, it continues to be *the CRM* used by enterprises.
+ Being the primary CRM adopted S&P500, Salesforce continues to be *the CRM* used by enterprises.

-### Inbound marketing takes off with Google and Social Media
+## Inbound marketing takes off with Google and Social Media

 Hubspot calls itself the *customer platform for scaling companies.*